How To Set Boundaries At Work Without Guilt (A Complete Guide For High Achievers)

 You’re known for:

-Quick responses
+quick responses

-High standards
+high standards

-Taking ownership
+ownership

 And that reputation likely helped you succeed.

-But over time, something shifts.
+But over time:

-This isn’t laziness.
-It isn’t poor time management.
+This isn’t poor time management.

-It’s often a boundary problem rooted in identity.
+It’s a boundary problem rooted in identity.

 According to the World Health Organization, burnout is an occupational phenomenon resulting from chronic workplace stress that has not been successfully managed.

-For high achievers, unmanaged stress often stems from chronic over-availability.
+For high achievers, that often means:

 Why High Achievers Struggle With Workplace Boundaries